KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/update-keller-lora-device.md

 The unique identification number for the application with which the data is further processed is entered here.
   - Enter here the Application EUI of your application/device from your LoRa Network Server
     - For Swisscom/Actility: Use `F0-3D-29-AC-71-00-00-01`
-    - For TTN V3: You do not have to change the App EUI.
-Use this APP EUI when adding the Device to your TTN (V3) application.
+    - If you want to have the device in YOUR OWN TTN application, it is recommended to have a different App EUI.
+Choose a random App EUI.
+The reason is that the device is already used by KELLER for testing purpose and enlisted in a KELLER TTN application.
+This may cause issues within TTN as the device are double enlisted.
+Use this APP EUI when adding the device to your TTN (V3) application.

 - ***Device Address / Network Session Key / App Session Key***